Thru-Hike the Transcaucasian Trail

 Welcome to our community of hikers who want to attempt the trail and experience the best scenery the Caucasus have to offer!

-Based on feedback from the 2022 & 2023 cohorts who found the Trailblazers program helpful for planning and executing a thru-hike, we’ve decided to run the TCT Trailblazers for a third year.
+Past hikers found the Trailblazers program helpful for planning and executing a thru-hike, so we’re running the TCT Trailblazers for a fourth consecutive year.
 As the trail continues to grow in length and popularity, we’re eager to support hikers to have the best experience possible.

-If you join us, here’s how we’ll help get you ready to tackle the TCT:
+If you join us, we’ll help get you ready to tackle the TCT by offering:

-- A TCT hikers’ community: You’ll get access to our private Slack channel, where hikers can ask us (and each other) questions, meet potential hiking partners if desired, organize meetups, and share photos and experiences.
+• A TCT hikers’ community: You’ll get access to our private Slack channel, where hikers can ask questions of each other and members of the TCT Hikers’ Board (who are former TCT hikers themselves), meet potential hiking partners, organize meetups, and share photos and experiences.

-- Support for individual questions: Although the bulk of conversations will happen in the group Slack channel, for personal or individual questions, we will also be available over Slack DM (keeping in mind that in the summer, responses may be delayed due to fieldwork).
+• Support for individual questions: Although the bulk of conversations will happen in the group Slack channel, for personal or individual questions, the Hikers’ Board will also be available through Slack DM.

-- Updates throughout the summer: We will keep you posted throughout the summer with updates that could affect your hike, such as route updates, trail closures, newly opened trails (based on our trail crews’ progress), and other important information.
-We’ll also keep you posted on our trail work locations, so you can hopefully meet some members of the team in the field!
+• Updates throughout the summer: We will keep you posted throughout the summer with updates that could affect your hike, such as route updates, trail closures, and other important information.
+We’ll also keep you posted on our trail work locations, so you can hopefully meet some crews out in the field!

 This route has only become a reality thanks to the community of hikers, donors, partner organizations, and volunteers who have given time and resources to the TCT over the years.
-If you’re the kind of person who wants to test a brand-new route through the mountains, we’re guessing you’re also the kind of person who also cares about contributing to the trail community.
-So with that in mind, here’s how we invite you to help shape the TCT’s future:
+If you’re the kind of person who wants to test an evolving route through the mountains, we’re guessing you’re also the kind of person who also cares about contributing to the trail community.
+So with that in mind, we invite you to help shape the TCT’s future by:

-- Give us feedback: We want to hear your thoughts on the hiking experience!
+• Giving us feedback: We want to hear your thoughts on the hiking experience!
 You can help us better prepare future hikers and make changes where needed by letting us know about your experience and what else you think future hikers should know before they attempt the TCT.
+Give feedback through the TCT Hikers’ Survey.

-- Spread the word: One of the main goals of the trail is to increase awareness of the Caucasus’ rich natural and cultural heritage—and to encourage more people to come explore it responsibly.
+• Spreading the word: One of the main goals of the TCT is to increase awareness of the Caucasus’ rich natural and cultural heritage—and to encourage more people to come explore it responsibly.
 We hope you’ll fall in love with the region like we have, and help us get the word out to more hikers around the world.

 First of all: Welcome.
 We can’t wait to meet you.